joakimk/minimapper/README.md

 ### Introduction

-A minimalistic way of separating your models from ORMs like ActiveRecord that allows you to swap out your persistence layer for an in-memory implementation in tests or use different persistence for different models.

-If you're following good style you're probably already pushing all knowledge of your ORM down into your models or model-layer classes.
-This takes it a step further and let's you work with your models without depending on heavy frameworks like rails or needing a database.

-Minimapper is a partial [repository-pattern](http://martinfowler.com/eaaCatalog/repository.html) implementation (it implements repositories and data mappers but not criteria builders).
+Minimapper is a minimalistic way of separating models from ORMs like ActiveRecord.
+It enables you to unit test your models and code using your models within a [sub-second unit test suite](https://github.com/joakimk/fast_unit_tests_example).
+This is very useful if you want your core application be independent of frameworks as described in Matt Wynne's [Hexagonal Rails](http://blog.mattwynne.net/2012/05/31/hexagonal-rails-objects-values-and-hexagons/) posts.

+Minimapper comes with an in-memory implementation of common CRUD operations.
+You can use this in tests to not hit the database where it isn't nessesary to do so.
+You can develop new features without having to think about migrations until you need to persist data.

 ### Only the most basic API

 This library only implements the most basic persistence API (mostly just CRUD).
-Any significant additions will be made into separate gems (with names like "minimapper-FOO").
+Any significant additions will be made into separate gems.
 The reasons for this are:

-* You should be able to depend on the API
+* It should have a stable API
 * It should be possible to learn all it does in a short time
 * It should be simple to add an adapter for a new database
 * It should be simple to maintain minimapper